Dacia Duster: History of development

-The design and general technical specifications of the third generation Duster were previewed by the Bigster concept car, presented on January 14, 2021, during the Renaulution restructuring plan.
+The design and general technical specifications of the third generation Duster were previewed by the Bigster concept car, presented on 14 January 2021, during the Renaulution restructuring plan.
 It has been claimed that 90% of the concept will be similar to the production model.

 In October 2020, Dacia confirmed that it is working on developing a replacement for the second generation Duster.
 It has also been reported that the new generation will not have any diesel engine options.

 During 2023, multiple camouflaged prototypes were spotted on public roads being tested before the official launch.
 Also, authorized sources within Dacia stated in June 2023 that production of pre-production models had begun in preparation for mass production.

 The unveiling took place on 29 November 2023 in Portugal, with a public launch scheduled for the Geneva International Motor Show in February 2024.
 Prior to this, photos of the exterior and even a promotional trailer were leaked online 2 days before the official introduction.

 Orders in Europe opened at the beginning of 2024, with deliveries beginning between May and June 2024.

-The third-generation Duster is marketed under the Renault marque in India, Ukraine, South America, Australia, New Zealand, Turkey and Egypt The third-generation Duster platform will also spawn many derivatives in different markets, such as a three-row, seven-seater SUV with longer body and wheelbase named the Dacia Bigster, a coupe SUV codenamed C-Neo, and a half-ton pickup truck previewed as the Renault Niagara Concept.
+The third-generation Duster is marketed under the Renault marque in India, Ukraine, South America, Australia, New Zealand, Turkey and Egypt The third-generation Duster platform will also spawn many derivatives in different markets, such as a larger SUV named the Dacia Bigster, a coupe SUV named the Dacia Striker, and a half-ton pickup truck previewed as the Renault Niagara Concept.

-In India, the third-generation Renault Duster will be returning on 26 January 2026, after a 4-year hiatus, since the first generation Duster was sold.
+The third-generation was unveiled in India on 26 January 2026 after a 4-year hiatus, since the first generation Duster was sold.
+The India-spec Duster will come with a strong-hybrid petrol engine.
+The powertrain pairs a 109 hp 1.8-litre four-cylinder petrol engine with a 49 hp electric motor and a 20 hp hybrid starter generator (HSG), backed by a 1.4kWh (280 V) battery, taking the total system output to 160 hp and 172Nm.
+However, this powertrain will be introduced in India by Diwali 2026.

+The third-generation Duster is also available with a 1.3-litre turbo-petrol engine that produces 163 hp and 280Nm, as well as a 1.0-litre turbo-petrol engine that produces 100 hp and 160Nm.
+The bigger turbocharged engine is paired with either a 6-speed manual or a 6-speed DCT, while the smaller engine comes with a 6-speed manual gearbox only.